Walter Payton College Preparatory High School: Academics

 Payton has been ranked the No. 1 public high school in the State of Illinois by U.S. News & World Report since 2018.
 In 2015, Newsweek ranked it the top public high school in the state and No. 10 in the nation.

 In recent years, Payton also has been the most difficult in which to gain admission among Chicago's elite selective enrollment schools, with freshman applicants needing a minimum cutoff score of 898 out of 900 points to make the first cut for the 2020-21 school year.
 In 2010, the school won the Intel School of Distinction awards in the categories of Excellence in Mathematics and Star Innovator for incorporating technology into classes, collaborative lesson and course planning, and use of Japanese Lesson Study.

 Demographics

-As of the 2022–2023 school year, 37.6% of Payton's student body is White, 24.5% Asian, 24.4% Hispanic, 8.9% Black, and 4.6% Other.
-Low–income students make up 30.2% of Payton's student body.
-Payton has a 99% graduation rate.
+As of the 2026–2027 school year, 30.59% of Payton's student body is Asian, 27.72% White, 24.36% Hispanic, 11.02% Black, 5.51% mixed and 0.72% Other.
+Low–income students make up 29.6% of Payton's student body.
+Payton has a 98% graduation rate.